EnterpriseDB/tpa/docs/tpaexec-configure.md

 Specify ``--distribution <name>`` to select a distribution.

-The name may be Debian (the default), RedHat (for RHEL), or Ubuntu.
+The selected platform determines which distributions are available, and which one is used by default.

-TPAexec will use pre-generated images for a particular architecture and platform if any are available.
-To use stock distribution images instead, use ``Debian-minimal`` etc.
+In general, you should be able to use "Debian", "RedHat", and "Ubuntu". to select TPA images that have Postgres and other software preinstalled (to reduce deployment times).
+To use stock distribution images instead, append "-minimal" to the label, e.g., "Debian-minimal".

 This option is not meaningful for the "bare" platform, where TPAexec has no control over what distribution is installed.